April 5, 1919 - Dec 2, 2015

 As part of a dare from a friend, Eva courageously applied and was accepted to the E. J. Meyer Memorial Hospital School of Nursing (now Erie County Medical Center) after high school.
 Although she was admitted into the nursing program, Eva was not fully accepted in the school and encountered many subtle forms of racial prejudice, even right up to graduation.

 In 1940, she finished at the top of her class and became the first African-American woman to be trained as a registered nurse in Buffalo.
 However, prejudice didn’t end with her diploma from the school of nursing.
 It followed her into her first years of working at her profession.
 After establishing herself in the field, she went on to earn a Bachelor of Science degree in Nursing in 1962 and a Master of Arts degree in Education in 1967 from the University at Buffalo.

-After stints at EJ Meyer Memorial, Sisters and Columbus Hospitals, Eva was hired as a staff nurse at Roswell Park Cancer Institute in 1945.
+After stints at EJ Meyer Memorial, Sisters and Columbus Hospitals, Eva was hired as a staff nurse at Roswell Park Comprehensive Cancer Center in 1945.
 Eva credits Roswell Park in allowing her to realize her professional aspirations.

 Eva founded the New York State Nurses Week in 1970, which has been celebrated ever since from May 24th to the 30th.

 She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing in 1971.
 Over this time, Eva had opportunities to work with renowned Roswell Park doctors and researchers.

 Eva Noles dedicated her life to nursing, but also to community service and outreach.
 She served on many local and national committees, including the NYS Board of Nursing and the American Nurses Association.
 She also served on the Buffalo General Hospital Board of Trustees and the Community Mental Health.